CBC Radio (Japan): History

+Chubu-Nippon Broadcasting started its radio service on September 1, 1951, after the company's establishment on December 15, 1950, as Japan's first-ever private broadcasting company.
+The program started with an announcement from CBC announcer, Noboru Ui: "This is Chubu Nippon Broadcasting, JOAR, broadcasting on a 1090 kilocycle channel.
+Good morning, everyone.
+This is Chubu Nippon Broadcasting, CBC, in Nagoya.
+On September 1, 1951, Chubu Nippon Broadcasting, Japan's first privately-owned broadcasting station, began broadcasting today."
+It aired different programs on its first broadcast, ranging from comedy, current affairs, performance arts, and more.
+When the Japan Radio Network was formed on May 2, 1965, CBC's radio service became an affiliate, owing to the company's membership to the "Five Company Alliance" with JRN/JNN flagship TBS, and key stations ABC (JNN affiliation is acquired by MBS when the 2 swapped affiliations in 1975, but the radio division of ABC remains a JRN affiliate.), RKB, and HBC.

 In 1992, CBC Radio was put under CBC's subsidiary, "CBC Vision Co., Ltd.", which later became "Technovision Co., Ltd." in 2003.
 In 2011, the company now operates under its current name, which follows with the passing of the radio license from CBC in 2013, effectively splitting the television and radio businesses, and thus converting CBC into a broadcasting holdings company the following year.

-In 2015, Complementary FM station operations started alongside Tokai Radio, where CBC Radio can be listened on its Wide FM frequency of 93.7MHz.
+In 2015, Complementary FM station operations started alongside rival Tokai Radio, where CBC Radio can be listened on its Wide FM frequency of 93.7MHz.

 In 2018, due to interference from foreign signals, the Gifu relay (AM 639 kHz) was shut down.
 CBC advised its listeners in Gifu City, and surrounding areas to tune their dials to the Wide FM frequency, as the Mikuniyama Complementary FM also serves the wide Gifu area.